Rool Svelte

 Channel Management

-// Rename from within a channelawait channel.rename('New Name');Using the SDK
+// Rename from within an open channelawait channel.rename('New Name');Using the SDK

 All RoolChannel methods and properties are available on ReactiveChannel: